NikitaBurik/LanguageDetector/README.md

 # LanguageDetector
 Application for detecting language.
-User should just open custom file in 'txt' format and press button "Read".
+User should just open custom file in 'txt' format and press button "Read".&nbsp;
 It works using 8 vocabularies with the most usable words of languages: norwegian , dutch, danish, german, english, italian , french and spanish.

 _